 Allow natural light and fresh air in by opening the curtains and windows.
 Make sure to fix or get rid of broken furniture as it might be an eyesore that makes you not relax when at home.
 Also, get new mattresses, pillows, or seat cushions if your current ones are too old or uncomfortable.

-When learning how to make your home feel relaxing and positive, select things based on your tastes and preference and not just because of what is expensive or trending.
+As you learn how to make your home feel relaxing and positive, select things based on your tastes and preferences and not just because of what is expensive or trending.